nasa-gibs/onearth/src/modules/gc_service/README.md

 configured to read when it starts up).
 Defaults to `/etc/httpd/conf.d`

 `endpoint_config_base_location` (required) -- This is the path on disk where the configuration files should be stored _for this endpoint_.
-This needs to be a publicly-accessible path on the web server, such as `/var/www/wmts/gc_service`, etc. _Each endpoint should have its own unique path!_
+Defaults to `/var/www/html`, etc.

 `base_uri_gc` (required) -- The base URL to be used when forming `<ResourceURL>` templates for each layer.